honeytreelabs/homeautomation-plc/README.md

 ## Roadmap

-### MQTT Blocks (WiP)

-This would enable the implementation of high-level workflows using, for example, [Node-RED](https://nodered.org/) or other solutions capable of logically linking MQTT messages.

-For me this would also allow for inter-floor communication in my house: press a push button in the ground floor and turn on a light in the upper floor.
+The following list is a living document mentioning what is planned in the future.

-### Modbus Blocks
+### Implementation Improvements

-In the electric cabinet of the basement of my house, components are wired together using Modbus.
-Having Modbus blocks would allow for implementing the logic of my basement installation.
+- Docker based builds for easier porting/building for foreign platforms.
+- Using the [doctest](https://github.com/doctest/doctest) testing framework instead of [Catch2](https://github.com/catchorg/Catch2) resulting in faster test builds and execution times.

+### Integration of a Prometheus Client

+For better analysis of what happened when and how often, we want to integrate a Prometheus Client, such as [prometheus-cpp](https://github.com/jupp0r/prometheus-cpp).

-### IEC 61131-3 Parser
+### IEC 61131-3 Programs

 In central Europe, PLCs used in typical industrial automation scenarios are programmed according to the IEC 61131-3 standard.
-Therefore, on the middle or long run, I want to implement an interpreter which is capable of executing such logic.
+Therefore, on the middle or long run, we want to implement an interpreter which is capable of executing such logic.

 ## References